Please go to the Research Restart webpage for more details about the return of onsite research to campus.

 As Pitt continues to monitor the COVID-19 outbreak, please stay informed by visiting the Public Safety and Emergency Management Office for real-time updates and precautions taken by the University.
 Additional information on pandemic preparedness for researchers is available through the office of Environmental Health and Safety.

 Below are resources to help the research community stay up to date regarding the COVID-19 pandemic.
-At this time, all Pitt Research offices are operational.

 - Guidelines for Essential Research Personnel, Including Graduate Students

 While scientific research and development continue at the University of Pittsburgh, all in-person work must be deemed essential and conducted in a manner fully consistent with guidance to minimize transmission risk of COVID-19.
 Consistent with Governor Tom Wolf’s orders, the following guidelines apply to all University of Pittsburgh research activities:

 Essential Activities.
 Access to research buildings is permitted for the following activities:

 - research on COVID-19;

 - work for which a stop or delay could cause harm to research participants’ well-being;